 East Parapet: The roof side masonry exhibits efflorescence (see photos 7 and 24).

-The articulated decorative limestone in the center of the parapet was not raised to install through wall flashing (see photo 25).
+The articulated decorative limestone in the center of the parapet (sphere) was not raised to install through wall flashing (see photo 25).

 The balustrades were not raised to install through wall flashing.